 Seed sowing scam

-The cover photo is one that breaks my heart because this elderly woman represents many who are falling for a scam.
-I watched for10 years as a number of older adults laid money at a church altar and they all died living on their social security retirement without receiving the blessing they were promised.
+The cover photo is one that breaks my heart because this elderly woman represents many senior citizens who are falling for a scam.
+I watched for10 years as a number of older adults laid their money at a church altar and they all died living on their social security retirement without receiving the blessing they were promised.
 I saw older family members struggling to give their tithe, and offerings as well as give in special services.
 I watched retired people slip a $20.00 in the pastor's hands regularly, expecting a double blessing that never manifested.
 It's shameful to think that spiritual leaders prey on the most vulnerable in their congregations by promising them what the Lord never delivers.
 In Acts chapter 2 the money that was laid at the Apostle's feet went to help those most in need.
 The money put at church alters today is given to peachers who are already living large and it comes from the pockets of those who can least afford it.
+In addition, the teaching about seed sowing as it pertains to finances is not even biblical

 You can't get blood from a turnip